Rakeela/dragora-notes/2021-11-1-One-Hundred-and-Ninetieth.md

 3. Gyo-Kaku Japanese BBQ

 I think of Gyo-Kaku as "that really good noodle place," because their garlic noodles are amazing.
 I just wish they had a satisfactory vegetarian replacement for the chicken in that dish.
 Crispy fried tofu pieces could work, but I'm no chef.
 I don't know what it would really take to vegetarianize that dish.

 ---
+My current naked weight is 222.5 pounds, which is 101 kilograms.
+I drink a lot of water, so my water weight should be high.
+Fasting is a way to lose weight for me.
+I've lost a lot of weight this way, and I would like to be under 200 pounds someday.

+Recording my weighings and what I eat on the weekend should help.
+The people who raped my privacy when I stopped putting out for "liberal" observers have been tracking my food consumption anyways.
+They keep expecting that I lie.
+I'm pretty sure that the people who raped my privacy when I stopped being sexually entertaining decided I was a conservative infiltrator, but I'm not.
+I just pulled back.
+I wanted my boundaries to be respected.
+The fundamental unit of liberal sexuality is the right to say "No," and my right to say no wasn't respected when I needed it.

+One last bit of eating lore for the patient reader.
+Cannibal feasts are a form of virtue signalling.
+They prove that people can think evil thoughts without committing crimes.
+That shows the rejection of thoughtcrime enforcement.

+---
 Back to [[day-post-archive]]